Window Defogging: How to Go About Doing It

 Another common cause of window fog is caused from when your home has too much humidity in it.
 This can be caused by cooking, laundry, and everyday activities.

-You should also try and keep furniture away from your exterior walls.
+Keep furniture away from your exterior walls.

 A Broken Heater

-While you can purchase a defogging spray to put on your windows, you can also use a small layer of shaving cream to prevent more fog from building up.
+While you can purchase a defogging spray to apply on your windows, you can also use a small layer of shaving cream to prevent more fog from building up.
+Of course, you will also want to get your heater fixed.

 Window Defogging